 MC25006 – Minor correction to NAESB WGQ 6.3.1 – NAESB Base Contract for Sale and Purchase of Natural Gas to correct the existing 2.17 Definition of “ECS”

 Ms. Hogge asked Mr. Sappenfield to review the Minor Correction.
-He that during work on the hydrogen base contract and the RNG addendum updates, they discovered that the ECS definition referenced the old manual for EDM and cybersecurity.
-The change being proposed was simply to update this reference to the new NAESB WGQ cybersecurity-related standards, which were finalized in 2024.
+He explained that during work on the Hydrogen Base Contract and the RNG Addendum updates, the Contracts Subcommittee discovered that the ECS definition referenced the old manual for EDM and Cybersecurity.
+The change being proposed was simply to update this reference to the new NAESB WGQ Cybersecurity-Related Standards, which were finalized in 2024.
 He thanked the NAESB staff for their efforts in identifying the necessary updates to make this correction.

 Ms. Hogge asked the participants if there were any questions on either minor correction.
 None were offered.
 Ms. Van Pelt moved, seconded by Mr. McCord, to adopt the minor corrections.
 The motion passed a simple majority vote.